Rangers vs. Yankees Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 26 hits with four doubles, seven home runs, eight walks and 29 RBI.
+- Adolis Garcia has four doubles, seven home runs, eight walks and 29 RBI (26 total hits).
 He's also stolen one base.

 Garcia Recent Games